SASSA Social Security Grants

 4- Care Dependency Grant:

-This grant serves as a crucial aid to families facing the challenges of caring for disabled children, providing essential financial relief to ensure their well-being and quality of life.
+This grant is a crucial aid to families facing the challenges of caring for disabled children, providing essential financial relief to ensure their well-being and quality of life.

 • Parent, foster parent, or caregiver of a child with a disability, whether physical or mental.